 The viceroy orders the arrest of the wife of the corregidor Miguel Dominguez and her driving, incommunicado, to Mexico City to be processed for infidelity.
 Josefa is now pregnant.

-Dominguez addressed a letter to the viceroy to explain that, in view of his wife's arrest, he was resigning his post as Queretaro's mayor to go to the capital to defend her legally.
+Dominguez addressed a letter to the viceroy to explain that, given his wife's arrest, he was resigning his post as Queretaro's mayor to go to the capital to defend her legally.

 Josefa Ortiz is led from the sentry box to the Convent of Santa Teresa la Antigua.